Apex-69nice/DUSTOR-/README.md

-# DUSTOR-
+# DUSTOR Chrome Extension

-it's a web extension which blocks ads and trackers and present them in a cute pop up.
+DUSTOR is a privacy-focused Chrome extension inspired by Brave, designed to block ads and trackers and show you real-time stats in a minimalist black and white popup.

 ## Features
 - Blocks ads and trackers using a curated domain list